The Overall Process

-The GIGAmacro Professional Photography System is specifically designed to make all aspects of this task efficient and straightforward.
-It includes specialized robotics hardware, photography equipment, linear axis engineering, and software programming.
+The GIGAmacro Magnify2 is specifically designed to make all aspects of this task efficient and straightforward.
+It includes specialized robotic hardware, photography equipment, and software programming.
 Together, these tools allow for precise positioning of the camera in relation to the subject, and automation of the process of taking images in a specific pattern.

-Combining Thousands of Photographs into a Single Seamless Gigapixel Macro Photograph
+Combining Thousands of Photographs into a Single Seamless GIGAmacro

 Focus stacking is a technique which combines multiple images taken at different focus distances to give a resulting image with a greater depth of field.